Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 The sharp rise of the Japanese economy in the 1960s, which was often called “economic miracle years,” paved the way for the international success of several Japanese watch brands.
 Through unprecedented technological advancements during those years, Seiko was able to establish itself as one of the most known and recognized wristwatch brands in the world.
-In the following post, we’ll provide a thorough analysis of Seiko watch review, and answer many common questions that arise in regards to the amazing brand in order to find out whether Seiko is the right fit to your needs.

-History Of The Seiko Brand
+History of Seiko

 The Great Kanto Earthquake put the brand to the test when its headquarters and factory burned to the ground.
 A year later, in 1924, Mr Hattori decided to change the name to Seiko, part of it owing to superstition surrounding the previous name.

-Era Of “Firsts”
+Era of “Firsts”

 Grand Seiko, the most prestigious line of watches, was first introduced in 1960.
 It was to “represent the pinnacle of Seiko’s excellence in mechanical watchmaking and to deliver more accuracy, legibility, and durability than any other watch.”